erigontech/erigon/README.md

 TurboGeth uses ~4Gb of RAM during genesis sync and < 1Gb during normal work.
 OS pages cache can utilize unlimited amount of memory.

-**Warning:** Multiple instances of TG on same machine will touch Disk concurrently, it impacts performance - one of main TG optimisations: "reduce Disk random access".
+**Warning:** Multiple instances of Erigon on same machine will touch Disk concurrently, it impacts performance - one of main Erigon optimisations: "reduce Disk random access".
 "Blocks Execution stage" still does much random reads - this is reason why it's slowest stage.
 We do not recommend run multiple genesis syncs on same Disk.
-If genesis sync passed, then it's fine to run multiple TG on same Disk.
+If genesis sync passed, then it's fine to run multiple Erigon on same Disk.

 ### Blocks Execution is slow on cloud-network-drives